apache/airflow/contributing-docs/07_local_virtualenv.rst

     hatch env prune

-More information about hatch can be found in https://hatch.pypa.io/1.9/environment/
+More information about hatch can be found in `Hatch: Environments <https://hatch.pypa.io/latest/environment/>`__

 ## Using Hatch to build your packages